protocol/research-website/content/posts/202206-private-retrieval-op/index.md

 One welcome response to an Open Problem Statement is a *better-formulated problem*: if you have ideas about how to clarify or refactor the problem or would like to suggest additional designs or projects in the space that we should investigate, please join the [discussion](https://github.com/protocol/research/discussions/63).

-We plan to develop this Open Problem into an RFP and are excited to sponsor research projects within its scope -- stay tuned for more details!
+We plan to develop this open problem into an RFP and are excited to sponsor research projects within its scope -- stay tuned for more details!

 <br> </br>